Ruhollah Khomeini: Background

 Ruhollah Khomeini came from a lineage of small land owners, clerics, and merchants.
-His ancestors migrated towards the end of the 18th century from their original home in Nishapur, Khorasan province, in northeastern part of Iran, for a short stay, to the Kingdom of Awadh, a region in the modern state of Uttar Pradesh, India, whose rulers were Twelver Shia Muslims of Persian origin.
-During their rule they extensively invited, and received, a steady stream of Persian scholars, poets, jurists, architects, and painters.
+His ancestors migrated towards the end of the 18th century from their original home in Nishapur, then part of Khorasan province, in northeastern Iran for a short stay to the Kingdom of Awadh, a region in the modern state of Uttar Pradesh, India, whose rulers were Twelver Shi'a Muslims of Persian origin.
+During their rule, they extensively invited and received a steady stream of Persian scholars, poets, jurists, architects, and painters.
 The family eventually settled in the small town of Kintoor, near Lucknow, the capital of Awadh.

-Ayatollah Khomeini's paternal grandfather, Seyyed Ahmad Musavi Hindi, was born in Kintoor.
-He left Lucknow in 1830, on a pilgrimage to the tomb of Ali in Najaf, Ottoman Iraq (now Iraq) and never returned.
-According to Moin, this migration was to escape from the spread of British power in India.
-In 1834 Seyyed Ahmad Musavi Hindi visited Persia, and in 1839 he settled in Khomein.
+Ayatollah Khomeini's paternal grandfather, Ahmad Hindi, was born in Kintoor.
+He left Lucknow in 1830, on a pilgrimage to the tomb of Ali in Najaf, Ottoman Iraq (now Iraq), and never returned.
+According to biographer Baqer Moin, this migration was to escape from the spread of British power in India.
+In 1834, Seyyed Ahmad Musavi Hindi visited Iran, and in 1839, he settled in Khomein.
 Although he stayed and settled in Iran, he continued to be known as Hindi, indicating his stay in India, and Ruhollah Khomeini even used Hindi as a pen name in some of his ghazals.
-Khomeini's grandfather, Mirza Ahmad Mojtahed-e Khonsari was the cleric issuing a fatwa to forbid usage of Tobacco during the Tobacco Protest.
+Khomeini's grandfather, Mirza Ahmad Mojtahed-e Khonsari was the cleric issuing a fatwa to forbid usage of tobacco during the Tobacco Protest.

 Childhood

-According to his birth certificate, Ruhollah Musavi Khomeini, whose first name means "spirit of Allah", was born on 17 May 1900 in Khomeyn, Markazi Province although his brother Mortaza (later known as Ayatollah Pasandideh) gives his birth date of 24 September 1902, the birth anniversary of Muhammad's daughter, Fatima.
-He was raised by his mother, Hajieh Agha Khanum, and his aunt, Sahebeth, following the murder of his father, Mustapha Musavi, over two years after his birth in 1903.
+According to his birth certificate, Ruhollah Musavi Khomeini, whose first name means "spirit of Allah", was born on 17 May 1900 in Khomeyn, Markazi province, although his brother Mortaza (later known as Ayatollah Pasandideh) gives his birth date of 24 September 1902, the birth anniversary of Muhammad's daughter, Fatima.
+He was raised by his mother, Agha Khanum, and his aunt, Sahebeth, following the murder of his father, Mustafa Musawi, over two years after his birth in 1903.

 Ruhollah began to study the Qur'an and elementary Persian at the age of six.
 The following year, he began to attend a local school, where he learned religion, noheh khani (lamentation recital), and other traditional subjects.
 Throughout his childhood, he continued his religious education with the assistance of his relatives, including his mother's cousin, Ja'far, and his elder brother, Morteza Pasandideh.